 - It is recommended that Boardrider Clubs send a notification to all participants in advance of events reminding them of hygiene protocol and Boardrider Club event organisers reiterate hygiene guidelines and expectations at the start of the event.

-HPC Employee Wellbeing Whilst the facility is still operating as an essential workplace, we have implemented extra measures within the HPC to protect our team and visitors, all traffic entering the HPC will be encouraged to wash hands and extra sanitiser units are available for use around the centre.
+We have implemented extra measures within the HPC to protect our team and visitors, all traffic entering the HPC will be encouraged to wash hands and extra sanitiser units are available for use around the centre.

 - Social distancing measures of 1.5m

 - Hold meetings via video conferencing or phone call

 - Promote good hygiene, provide alcohol based hand rub for all staff and workers

 - All non-essential travel cancelled

 - If anyone is feeling unwell or have any legitimate concerns about being at work at the HPC at this time, we recommend they seek medical advice, advise their manager of their absence.